doubleshow/p3/README.md

-# p3 - A simple game engine for the "Project 3"
+# p3 - A simple game engine

-Author:
+__Author:__

 Tom Yeh\
 Associate Professor\
 Department of Computer Science

+## Motivation

+* Support stduents in CSCI 1300 to build interactive games for the "Project 3"
+* Provide drawing and animation features similar to that of [p5.js](https://p5js.org/) that are achievable in a terminal environment.
+* Enable students who want to go above and beyond with their games.

 ## Supported Environments
 VSCode on [coding.csel.io](https://coding.csel.io/)